stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Web Applications #

-FIXME
+For simple Web applications, use [Echo](https://echo.labstack.com/) or [Gin](https://github.com/gin-gonic/gin).
+These frameworks offer the basic package of features that you need for a small Web application.

-Cloud services such as [Google App Engine](https://cloud.google.com/appengine/) and [Heroku](https://www.heroku.com/) provide low-maintenance hosting for Go
+[Buffalo](https://gobuffalo.io) provides a full set of features and tools for larger Web sites and applications.
+Use [chi](https://github.com/go-chi/chi) for very lightweight REST API services.

-Web applications.
+Cloud services such as [Google App Engine](https://cloud.google.com/appengine/) and [Heroku](https://www.heroku.com/) provide low-maintenance hosting for Go Web applications.

-To produce applications for _function as a service_ infrastructure, such as [AWS Lambda](https://aws.amazon.com/lambda/), use the [Apex](http://apex.run/) or [Sparta](http://gosparta.io/) frameworks.
+To produce applications for [AWS Lambda](https://aws.amazon.com/lambda/), use the [Apex](http://apex.run/) or [Sparta](http://gosparta.io/) frameworks.

 # Web Clients #